fieldtrip/website/workshop/natmeg/preprocessing.md

 _Figure: A plot of the average of all conditions for all channels plotted using ft_multiplotER_

-This plots the event related fields for all sensors arranged topographically according to their position in the helmet.
+This plots the event-related fields for all sensors arranged topographically according to their position in the helmet.
 You can use the zoom button (magnifying glass) to enlarge parts of the figure.

 To plot one sensor data use **[ft_singleplotER](/reference/ft_singleplotER)** and specify the name of the channel you are interested in, for instance 'MEG0211